 Will be sound techs, stage managers and venue managers in the lead up to the festival.

-Enter Darwin Fringe Stage Right.
-By 2014 they had a program, a crocodile, a team and just over 20 events.
+Enter Darwin Fringe, stage right.
+By 2014, they had a program, a crocodile, a team and just over 20 events.
 Things just kept getting better and better as the community came on board.
-2016 saw 80 individual performances from just over 50 shows which has grown to 180 performances from 100 shows in 2019.
+2016 saw 80 individual performances from 50+ shows, which by 2019 had grown to 180 performances from 100 shows.
 After 5 strong years of giving sweat, blood and glitter, Cj Fraser-Bell moved onto their next career journey leaving Hannah Illingworth and Tamara Howie to steer the ship.

-Nowadays the Darwin Fringe has become the biggest independent arts platform in the Top End offering audiences 10 days of unique low-cost experiences in July.
-2020 will be the first year ever that the Darwin Fringe will offer a Professional Development program in October as well as the revised Festival in July.
+Nowadays, the Darwin Fringe has become the biggest independent arts platform in the Top End offering audiences 10 days of unique low-cost experiences in July.
+In 2020, the Darwin Fringe offered a Professional Development program in October as well as a revised Festival in July.